themagicalmammal/howtolinux/README.md

  ```

  - **Thermald** [Unsafe to remove]  daemon prevents machines from overheating and was introduced in the 14.04 Ubuntu Trusty LTS release.
 It monitors thermal sensors and will modify cooling controls to keep the hardware cool.<br />
- **If your system heats after removing this even by a bit add it back**
+ **If your system heats after removing this even a bit, add it back**
  ```bash
  sudo systemctl disable thermald.service sudo systemctl mask thermald.service